-For more than 50 years, Los Robles Regional Medical Center has led the way in providing a full range of diagnostic and treatment options for all areas of cardiac and cardiovascular care, leading to the best outcomes for our patients.
-We are focused on heart health, from diagnosis of heart disease to management of heart failure and everything in between.
+For more than 50 years, Los Robles Health System has led the way in providing a full range of diagnostic and treatment options for all areas of cardiovascular care, leading to the best outcomes for our patients.
+Our multi-disciplinary team is focused on heart and vascular health, from diagnosis of heart disease to management of heart failure and everything in between.

 Services we offer

 The Cardiovascular Institute of Los Robles Health System is comprised of a dedicated team of in-house cardiologists and cardiac surgeons offering advanced heart care through:

 - Diagnostic and interventional peripheralvascular therapies